ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This is used for separating Connection Contexts as specified in {{Section 4.2.3 of I-D.ietf-taps-arch}}.

-Note that this does not guarantee no leakage of information, as implementations may not be able to fully isolate all caches (e.g. RTT estimates).
-Note that this property may degrade Connection performance.
+Note that this does not guarantee no leakage of information, as implementations might not be able to fully isolate all caches (e.g. RTT estimates).
+Note that this property could degrade Connection performance.

 ### Read-only Connection Properties {#read-only-conn-prop}